 A well-known producer of food products that provides employees with a flexible work environment in locations around the globe

-One of the world's largest snack companies, Mondelez International owns a pantry of billion-dollar brands such as Cadbury and Milka chocolates; LU, Nabisco, and Oreo biscuits; Trident gum; and Tang powdered beverages.
+One of the world's largest snack companies, Mondelez International owns a pantry of billion-dollar brands such as Cadbury and Milka chocolates; LU, BelVita, and Oreo biscuits; Trident gum; and Tang powdered beverages.
 The company's portfolio includes global, national, and regional brands, many of which are more than 100 years old.
-Biscuits (cookies, crackers, and salted snacks) and chocolate account for most of the company’s sales.
+Biscuits (cookies, crackers, and salted snacks) and chocolate account for most of the company's sales.
 Mondelez, which operates in more than 80 countries and sells its products in some 150, generates most of its revenue outside the US.

-Europe represents Mondelez’s largest market, generating nearly 40% of revenue.
+Mondelez's geographic representation is fairly balanced with Europe representing nearly 40% of revenue.
 North America and the AMEA region (Asia, Middle East, and Africa) contribute more than 25% and 20% of sales, respectively, with Latin America adding another 10%.

-Mondelez has some 150 manufacturing and processing facilities in more than 50 countries, primarily in Europe and the AMEA region.
-It also has about 130 distribution centers, nearly two-thirds located in North America.
+Illinois-based Mondelez has some 130 manufacturing and processing facilities in more than 50 countries, primarily in Europe and the AMEA region.
+It also has some 120 distribution centers, about 45% located in North America.

 Sales and Marketing

-Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
+Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, distributors, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
 The company's products are distributed through direct store delivery, company-owned and satellite warehouse, distribution centers and other facilities.
 The company also sells through independent sales offices and agents in some of its international locations.